natxocc/sigpro/docs/api/h.md

 ### 2. Nested Children

-Children can be a single node, an array, or a function.
+Children can be a single node, an array, or a mix.
+They are appended in order.

 ```javascript
 h('div', { class: 'container' }, [